tunasplam/start-WoW/README.md

 # start-WoW
-My script that I used to start and configure my private CMangos WoW Server of Linux
+My script that I used to start and configure my private CMangos WoW Server on Debian.

-However, I don't play it anymore and don't even have WoW installed on my machine anymore.
-As such, this has not been run or tested for a year or so.

 ## Description

 My early childhood consisted of Ultima Online and World of Warcraft.
 When I was older I wanted to rediscover that childhood so I found CMaNGOS (https://cmangos.net/).
-I used this script to start and configure my private Burning Crusade CMaNGOS server.
+I used this script to start and configure my private CMaNGOS servers.

 Since I played the game solo but still wanted to experience end game content, I added a startup feature that optimized the settings in the server config file based on which gamemode I wanted to play on.
 There are seperate settings for:
 - solo play